ufal/UMR/doc/temporal.md

 ## Sentence level annotation
 According to the UMR guidelines, the sentence level annotation captures two cases:
 - **Time expressions** -- like _včera_ "yesterday", _minulý týden_ "last week",  _4. dubna_ "April 4th", _každý rok_ "every year", _poté co dokončil školu_ "after he finished the school" -- that serve as temporal modifiers of a predicate are annotated using the `:temporal` relation, similarly as in PDT.
 Not surprisingly, this annotation is used for any time expression overtly present in a sentence.

-- In addition, ``**the temporal relation between an event and the document creation time** (DCT) is annotated'' using the same `:temporal` relation -- the UMR Guidelines illustrate this on the following sentence:
+- In addition, ``**the temporal relation between an event and the document creation time** (`document-creation-time`) is annotated'' using the same `:temporal` relation -- the UMR Guidelines illustrate this on the following sentence:

   - [en] _In April 1998 Arab countries signed an anti-terrorism agreement ..._
     ... it gets `:temporal (b2 / before :op1 (n/now))` annotation indicating that the event described by the predicate _sign_ happened before the sentence were written.

-The temporal relation between an event and the DCT is annotated **when this temporal relation is defined in that context.**
+The temporal relation between an event and the `document-creation-time` is annotated **when this temporal relation is defined in that context.**

-The Guideline examples suggest that this should be the case of any finite verb if it clearly indicates whether the described event precedes the DCT or follows after DCT.
+The Guideline examples suggest that this should be the case of any finite verb if it clearly indicates whether the described event precedes the `document-creation-time` or follows after `document-creation-time`.
 However, it seems that the released English data limit temporal annotation at the sentence level to time expressions overtly present in sentences.

 > **Preliminary rule for Czech annotations:**
 > The temporal annotation at the sentence level is limited to time expressions expressions (or other "clues") overtly present in sentences (past/future tense is not enough).
-The temporal relation between an event and the DCT may be added later based on the tense grammateme where possible.
+The temporal relation between an event and the `document-creation-time` may be added later based on the tense grammateme where possible.

 ## Document level annotation
 The document level annotation focuses on
 - time-time relations (when interpretation of a relative time depends on another time expression);
 - event-time relations;
 - event-events
   - only when the temporal relations are clearly supported by morpho-syntactic clues, or
   - clear temporal sequence can be inferred.

 #### 1. phase: Setting up the temporal superstructure
 The temporal superstructure contains:
 - the **locatable temporal expressions** in the text (see below for their classification),
-- **pre-defined metanodes**, namely `past-reference`, `present-reference`, `future-reference`, and `document-creation-time` or (`DCT`) ... and also `root` (not explicitely mentioned in the Guidelines),
+- **pre-defined metanodes**, namely `past-reference`, `present-reference`, `future-reference`, and `document-creation-time` or (`document-creation-time`) ... and also `root` (not explicitely mentioned in the Guidelines),
 - and their temporal relations to each other -- just 1 relation is mentioned in the guidelines, namely the `:depends-on` relation.

 As for temporal expressions, all of them should be identified in a document and annotated.
 Further, they should be related to the metanodes whenever possible:
 - locatable time expressions:
   - concrete absolute (_May 15:) to the `root`;
-  - concrete relative (_today_, _two days later_) to the `DCT` or to other concrete time expression
+  - concrete relative (_today_, _two days later_) to the `document-creation-time` or to other concrete time expression
   - vague (_nowadays_) to the `present/past/future-reference`
 - unlocatable time expressions (_each month_): without reference

 #### 2. phase: Adding events to the temporal dependency structure